thosgood/categorical-translation/README.md

     + e.g. we assume that atoms attach to the right, so we include ☐ only if this is not the case; if we include one ☐ then we include all of them, even those that _do_ sit on the right
 - **the notation of BASE is _for the moment_ purely suggestive**
     + it would be interesting to know if we _can_ formalise it, so that our languages can "only say things that make sense", but for now it is just a suggestive alternative to abstract hashes
+- set of x, sequence of x, ... what are these?

 #### Implementation